cotica/capstone/README.md

 ## Problem space and questions

-We use a sample from the Amazon product catalog to understand the relationship between various factors and their impact on product ratings.
+Suppose that an Amazon executive wants to understand how a certain product or even its greater category are likely to be rated, such that the team can focus on appropriate strategies around poorly performing products (such as decisions around retaining certain sellers, among others).
+The exec wants to understand whether the way that certain products are described and language used in both reviews and customer questions has any bearing or correlation with the ubiquitous product star rating.

-Generally, we seek to understand whether there is a correlation between product quality, as assessed by ratings and reviews, and the product popularity.
+We are going to use a sample from the Amazon product catalog to understand the existence of any relationship between various product facets (such as price) and their impact on product ratings.
+Generally, we seek to understand whether there is a correlation between perceived product quality, based on the various facets, and the product's performance in terms of customer assessment (using ratings and reviews).

 Some questions to be studied: